apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 ## Summary

 APISIX has grown a lot from the beginning to the upcoming 3.0 version.
-However, APISIX has not changed much in terms of architecture, but more in terms of ecology, compatibility, and product application.
+However, APISIX has not changed much in architecture but more in ecology, compatibility, and product application.

 An open source project may not be judged solely on performance and functionality but on the perspective of users, developers, and enterprises to consider whether they can use the product to solve their current pain points quickly and effectively.